Back to Blog

 • Storage limitation — businesses must disclose retention periods and not keep data longer than reasonably necessary

-• Cybersecurity audits — required for businesses whose processing presents significant risk
+• Cybersecurity audits — required for businesses whose processing presents significant risk (see the CCPA cybersecurity audit requirements for 2026)

 • Risk assessments — required for processing activities that present significant risk to consumer privacy